-The lighthouse on the tip of the peninsula offers the best view of the town.
+The lighthouse on the tip of the peninsula offers the best view of the town .It is one of the sights I came to see by joining a tour group at a local Montevideo hotel.

 At the first landing, you can get out onto a deck and walk around the perimeter of the lighthouse, but I keep moving to where stairs end and the dormant cyclops light sleeps this morning.

-There is a 360 degree view of Colonia Del Sacramento up here with a different vista through each of the windows of the lighthouse.
+There is a 360 degree view of Colonia Del Sacramento with a different vista through each of the windows of the lighthouse.

 There is a harbor on one side of the light.
 Fishing boats are moored there and a long wooden pier juts out into the waters of the Rio Plata river.